Southend-on-Sea: Decline and regeneration

+The town started to regenerate its visitor attractions, with the Sealife Centre opening in 1993.
+In 1995, the owners of Peter Pan's Playground purchased the land east of the pier and started to expand, creating Adventure Island; rated best-value amusement park in Britain in 2024.
+The Kursaal, was purchased by Brent Walker in 1988, who announced plans to redevelop the site as a water theme park, but the company entered liquidation and the site remained empty.
+The council purchased the Kursaal, and after a multimillion-pound redevelopment by the Rowallan Group, the main Kursaal building was reopened in 1998 with a bowling alley, a casino and other amusements.
+In 2003, during excavations for a road widening scheme at Priory Crescent, an Anglo-Saxon royal burial site was found dating from the 6th century.
+The finds have been displayed at Southend Central Museum since 2019.
+The road widening was cancelled after a campaign known as Camp Bling.
+In 2002, there was a slippage on the Cliffs, which saw the bandstand close.
+The cliffs were stabilised in 2013, and the council planned to build a new museum at the location to host the Anglo Saxon discoveries, as well as the Central Museum and Beecroft Art Gallery, but in 2018 it was abandoned due to rising costs.
+The town's commercial growth during the 60s and 70s has declined and reversed with many tenants departing, such as HM Revenue and Customs in 2022.
+Former offices have been converted into apartments.

+The formation of the city

 On 15 October 2021, the Member of Parliament for Southend West, Sir David Amess, was fatally stabbed during a constituency meeting in Leigh-on-Sea.
-On 18 October 2021, the Prime Minister, Boris Johnson, announced that the Queen had agreed to grant Southend-on-Sea with city status as a memorial to Amess, who had long campaigned for this status to be granted.
-Preparations, led by Amess, for Southend to enter a competition for city status in 2022 as part of the Queen's Platinum Jubilee were underway at the time of his death.
+On 18 October 2021, Prime Minister Boris Johnson announced that Elizabeth II had agreed to grant Southend-on-Sea city status as a memorial to Amess, who had long campaigned for this status to be granted.
+Preparations, led by Amess, for Southend to bid for city status in 2022 as part of the Queen's Platinum Jubilee were underway at the time of his death.
 A "City Week" was held throughout the town between 13 and 20 February 2022, beginning with the inaugural "He Built This City" concert named in honour of Amess.
 The concert was held at the Cliffs Pavilion and included performers such as Digby Fairweather, Lee Mead, and Leanne Jarvis.
 Other events such as a city ceremony and the Southend LuminoCity Festival of Light were held during the week.
 Sam Duckworth, who knew Amess personally, performed at some of the events.
 On 1 March, Southend Borough Council was presented letters patent from the Queen, by Charles, Prince of Wales, officially granting the borough city status.
 Southend became the second city in the ceremonial county of Essex, after Chelmsford, which was granted city status in 2012.